Chișinău

+Moldova has a history of winemaking dating back to at least 3,000 BC.
+As the capital city, Chișinău hosts the yearly national wine festival every October.
+Though the city's buildings were significantly damaged during the Second World War and earthquakes, a rich architectural heritage remains.
+In addition, it has numerous buildings designed in the postwar Socialist realism and Brutalist architecture styles.

+The city's central railway station boasts a Russian-Imperial architectural style and maintains direct railway links to Romania.
+The Swiss-Italian-Russian architect Alexander Bernardazzi designed many of the city's buildings, including the Chișinău City Hall, Church of Saint Theodore, and the Church of Saint Panteleimon.
+The city hosts the National Museum of Fine Arts, Moldova State University, Brancusi Gallery, and National Museum of History of Moldova, with more than 236,000 exhibits.

+There are bustling markets in the north of the city, including the house where Alexander Pushkin once resided while in exile from Alexander I of Russia.
+It has now been adapted as a museum.
+The Nativity Cathedral, located at the centre of the city and constructed in the 1830s, has been described as a "masterpiece" of Neoclassical architecture.

 Etymology

 The origin of the city's name is unclear.
-A theory suggests that the name may come from the archaic Romanian word chișla (meaning "spring", "source of water") and nouă ("new"), because it was built around a small spring, at the corner of Pușkin and Albișoara streets.
+A theory suggests that the name may be derived from the archaic Romanian word chișla (meaning "spring", "source of water") and nouă ("new"), because it was built around a small spring, at the corner of Pușkin and Albișoara streets.

-The other version, formulated by Ștefan Ciobanu, Romanian historian and academician, holds that the name was formed the same way as the name of Chișineu (alternative spelt as Chișinău) in Western Romania, near the border with Hungary.
+The other version, formulated by (or attributed to) Ștefan Ciobanu (occasionally to Iorgu Iordan), a Romanian historian and academician, holds that the name was formed the same way as the name of Chișineu (alternatively spelled as Chișinău) in Western Romania, near the border with Hungary.
 Its Hungarian name is Kisjenő, from which the Romanian name originates.
 Kisjenő comes from kis "small" and the Jenő, one of the seven Hungarian tribes that entered the Carpathian Basin in 896.

-At least 24 other settlements are named after the Jenő tribe.
+A third theory by Kiss Lajos, linguist and Slavist, holds (as a possible origin) that the name came from the Cuman kešene ("grave", kurgan) and the Karachayian for "cemetery", and these came from the Persian word kāšāne ("house").